- vision impaired

 Sight is often the key to independence and a person’s freedom, so it is important we reach out to those who need help.

 If you or someone you know is experiencing any issues with vision loss, help is just a phone call away.
-Contact us on 1800 810 122 or click here to speak to us about how we can help today.
+Contact us on 1800 810 122 or click here to find out more about the support services we offer.

 We all deserve a life of mobility, independence and freedom.
 Let’s raise awareness and change lives together.